 - Aluminum race seat required mounted with minimum of (4) 3/8" thick grade 5 bolts + washers on the seat bottom.
-Seat back mounted to the frame with minimum (2) 5/16" grade 5 bolts + washers.
+If loose, seat back should be mounted to the frame with minimum (2) 5/16" grade 5 bolts + washers.
 Threads must show through nuts.
-Lock nuts suggested.
-Extra cushions suggested to secure smaller drivers firm in seat. - 4 or 5-point racing harness (seat belt) required.
+Lock nuts or washers suggested.
+Extra cushions suggested to secure smaller drivers firm in seat. - 4 or 5-point 2" or 3" racing harness required.
 Belts should be in good condition.
 Any fraying or rips require replacement (no repairs).
 Shoulder belts should be mounted level or lower than race seat opening.
 A minimum of 3/8" grade 5 bolts + washers required for mounting or welded mount.
-Any loose or excess strap ends should not exceed 4". - Side harness and wrist restraint required.
-Side harness attaches to welded on loops on the chassis.
-Wrist restraint ring attached to steering column. - 12" steering wheel with quick disconnect required.
-No sharp edges on steering wheel. - Kill switch (one or 2 wire) required in a spot easily accessible by the driver. - An AMB Transponder must be mounted minimum 12" behind the center of the front wheel, pointed at the ground.
-12" measured from center of spindle bolt to center of transponder mount.
+Any loose or excess strap ends should not exceed 4" or hanging outside the kart. - Side harness and wrist restraint required.
+Side harness attaches to welded on loops on the chassis and should be tight.
+Wrist restraint ring attached to steering column. - 12" steering wheel with guick disconnect required.
+No sharp edges on steering wheel. - Kill switch required in a spot easily accessible by the driver/crew (to the right of the seat). - An AMB Transponder must be mounted 4" min behind the center of the right front wheel, pointed at the ground.
+4" measured from center of spindle bolt to center of transponder mount.
 Transponders are required on every kart for scoring purposes.
 As the karts cross the start/finish line a signal is sent to the tower to keep track of kart positions on the track.
-MGK offers transponders to karts free of charge.
-AMB mounts can be purchased through MGK or most any racing parts suppliers.
+MGK offers transponders to karts or run your own.
+Mounts can be purchased through any parts suppliers.